JuliaPy/SymPy.jl/docs/src/introduction.md

 In this example, the Julia variables `a1` and `a2` are defined to store SymPy symbols with the "pretty" names `α₁` and `α₂` respectively.

-As can be seen, there are several ways to create symbolic values.
+As can be seen, there are several ways to create symbolic values, but the recommended way is to use `@syms`.
 One caveat is that one can't use `Sym` to create a variable from a function name in Base.

 ### Special constants